Isosystolic inequalities on two-dimensional Finsler tori: Introduction

 \end{definition}

-So the Busemann-Hausdorff notion of area corresponds to integrate over a fundamental domain the unique multiple of the Lebesgue measure for which the area of $\widetilde{K}_x$ equals the area of the Euclidean unit disk, while the Holmes-Thompson notion of area corresponds to integrate the unique multiple of the Lebesgue measure for which the dual measure of the polar body $\widetilde{K}^\circ_x$ equals the area of the Euclidean unit disk.
-When the convex $K$ is symmetric, Blaschke's inequality \cite{Blaschke} asserts that $|K|\cdot|K^\circ|\leq \pi^2$ with equality if and only if $K$ is an ellipsoid.
+So the Busemann-Hausdorff notion of area corresponds to integrating over a fundamental domain the unique multiple of the Lebesgue measure for which the measure of $\widetilde{K}_x$ equals the Lebesgue measure of the Euclidean unit disk, while the Holmes-Thompson notion of area corresponds to integrating the unique multiple of the Lebesgue measure for which the measure of the polar body $\widetilde{K}^\circ_x$ equals the Lebesgue measure of the Euclidean unit disk.
+When the convex $K$ is symmetric, Blaschke's inequality \cite{Blaschke} asserts that $|K|\cdot|K^\circ|\leq \pi^2$ with equality if and only if $K$ is an ellipse.
 Therefore the inequality $\area_{HT}(\T^2,F)\leq \area_{BH}(\T^2,F)$ holds true for Finsler reversible metrics, with equality if and only if $F$ is a continuous Riemannian metric.
 Further observe that for Riemannian metrics both notions of area coincide with the standard notion of Riemannian area.

+It is worth saying that these two notions of area do not depend on the specific choice of the Euclidean scalar product in Definition \ref{def:area}.
+In fact, both notions admit an intrinsic definition we will not present here.
+Let us just mention that Busemann-Hausdorff area coincides with the $2$-dimensional Hausdorff measure for reversible metrics (see \cite{Busemann 1947}), while Holmes-Thompson area coincides with the symplectic volume (normalized by a suitable constant) of the bundle of the dual convex bodies in $T^\ast \T^2$ (see \cite{HT79}).